 Note: a further sample of cerebral cortex must be taken for the environmental factor investigations (see Toxicological examination).

-Figure 2 shows the histological sections obtained from the three fragments, indicating the main nuclei and structures to be examined.
+Figure 2 shows the histological sections obtained from the four fragments, indicating the main nuclei and structures to be examined.

-In order to examine both the cerebellar cortex and the nuclei (dentate, etc.), a specimen of hemisphere extending all along the major diameter should be sampled, as shown in the Figure 4.
+In order to examine both the cerebellar cortex and the nuclei (dentate, etc.), a specimen of hemisphere extending all along the major diameter should be sampled, as shown in the figure 3.